 “We’re not just selling the wine but our experience,” Evelyn says.
 “We wanted to sell wine that we already knew, the wines that we’ve enjoyed over the past 12 years that are in our own collection.”

-Allan and Evelyn currently source products from 15 vineyards, along with a small sampling of Australian whiskies and gin.
+Allan and Evelyn currently source products from 15 vineyards, along with a small sampling of Australian whiskeys and gin.
 They know the majority of the winemakers/owners personally.

 “We have a personal relationship that we’re selling.
 It’s not ‘here’s a bunch of wines,’ it’s wines that we have a personal experience and relationship with that we want to share.”